-The Company's significant estimates and assumptions include the valuation of stock-based compensation instruments, recognition of revenue, the useful lives of long-lived assets, and income tax expense.
+The Company's significant estimates and assumptions include the valuation of stock-based compensation instruments, recognition of revenue, the useful lives of longlived assets and valuation of deferred tax assets.
 Some of these judgments can be subjective and complex, and, consequently, actual results may differ from these estimates.
 Although the Company believes that its estimates and assumptions are reasonable, they are based upon information available at the time the estimates and assumptions were made.
 Actual results could differ from those estimates.